miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Miguel.
-I am a researcher working at the intersection of Biology and Artificial Intelligence.
+I am a researcher working at the intersection between Biology and Artificial Intelligence.

 Nowadays I am interested in AI-driven protein science and optimization problems.